-This heater is certified to be installed using Schedule 40 PVC or CPVC or polypropylene or ABS plastic vent material for the exhaust.
-The combustion air intake material may be PVC, ABS, CPVC or polypropylene.
+This heater is certified to use Schedule 40 PVC or CPVC, or polypropylene material for venting.
 Check local codes to determine which materials are allowed in your area and only use approved material.
-All venting material and components must be joined with the approved primer/cleaner and solvent cement.
+All venting components must be joined with the approved primer/ cleaner and solvent cement.
 Do not cement the venting system to the heater.
-For polypropylene vent systems follow manufacturer's instructions.
+For polypropylene vent systems follow the manufacturer's instructions.

 Note: Polypropylene vent systems require separate adaptor, termination, and elbows (field supplied).
-It is recommended to use InnoFlue® SW Residential products from Centrotherm (www.centrotherm.us.com).
+It is recommended to use InnoFlue[®] SW Residential products from Centrotherm (www.centrotherm.us.com).

-Note: Use only solid (not foam core) piping.
-Plastic pipe and fittings are available through most plumbing suppliers.
+Note: Plastic pipe and fittings are available through most plumbing suppliers.
 Always check the marking on the pipe to make sure you are using the correct material.
-Use of cellular core PVC (ASTM

-F891), cellular core CPVC, or Radel® (polyphenolsulfone) in non-metallic venting systems is prohibited.
+Note: Use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel® (polyphenolsulfone) in non-metallic venting systems is prohibited.